rob-dodson/FrogBlog/README.md

 * Some kind of syncing
 	- Investigate using GRDB json export/import to/from the web server
 * Support password login to server
+* Preview of inserting image is currently broken.